smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 # Log Event Provider

-This document describes the log event provider, which is the data source for the log observer.
+This document describes the log event provider, which is the data source for log triggers. \
+The provider is responsible for fetching logs of active log upkeeps, and exposing them to the log observer.

 ## Overview

-The log event provider is responsible for fetching logs of active log upkeeps, and exposing them to the log observer (pre processor).

-The provider fetches logs from log poller, and stores them in the log buffer, which will be queried by the log observer (pre processor) for latest logs w/o input (i.e. with no range or any indication).
+The provider fetches logs from log poller, and stores them in the log buffer, which will be queried by the log observer (pre processor) for latest logs w/o input, i.e. with no range or any indication for desired upkeeps.

 In addition, the provider also manages the log filters life-cycle.

-The following block diagrams describes the involved components:
+The following block diagram describes the involved components:

 ![Log Event Provider Diagram](./images/block_log_event_provider.png)